ChenQiang-CN/a301_2020/notebooks/week12/assign7b.md

 the net downward flux $(E_{ntop} - E_{nbot})$ across a layer of thickness $\Delta z$.

-In this notebook we use the hydrostatic equation  from {ref}`hydro` and the flux equation from {ref}`flux_schwartzchild` to find dT/dz as a function of height for an atmosphere with containing an absorbing gas with a mixing ratio of $r_gas=0.01$ kg/kg and a mass absorption coefficient averaged across all longwave wavelengths of $k=0.01$   $m^2/kg$.
+In this notebook we use the hydrostatic equation  from {ref}`hydro` and the flux equation from {ref}`flux_schwartzchild` to find dT/dz as a function of height for an atmosphere containing an absorbing gas with a mixing ratio of $r_gas=0.01$ kg/kg and a mass absorption coefficient averaged across all longwave wavelengths of $k=0.01$   $m^2/kg$.